 Amgen Strategic Alliance.
-In December 2006, we entered into a collaboration and option agreement with Amgen Inc. to discover, develop and commercialize novel small molecule therapeutics, including omecamtiv mecarbil, that activate cardiac muscle contractility for potential applications in the treatment of heart failure (the "Amgen Agreement").
+In December 2006, we entered into a collaboration and option agreement with Amgen to discover, develop and commercialize novel small molecule therapeutics, including omecamtiv mecarbil, that activate cardiac muscle contractility for potential applications in the treatment of heart failure (the "Amgen Agreement").
 The agreement granted Amgen an option to obtain an exclusive license worldwide, except Japan, to develop and commercialize omecamtiv mecarbil and other drug candidates arising from the collaboration.
 In May 2009, Amgen exercised its option.
 As a result, Amgen became responsible for the development and commercialization of omecamtiv mecarbil and related compounds at its expense worldwide (excluding Japan), subject to our development and commercialization participation rights.
 Amgen will reimburse us for certain research and development activities we perform under the collaboration.

 In June 2013, Cytokinetics and Amgen executed an amendment to the Amgen Agreement to include Japan, resulting in a worldwide collaboration (the "Amgen Agreement Amendment").
-Under the terms of the Amgen Agreement Amendment, we received a non-refundable upfront license fee of \$15 million in June 2013.
-Under the Amgen Agreement Amendment, we are conducting a Phase I pharmacokinetic study (CY 1211) intended to support inclusion of Japan in a potential Phase III clinical development program and potential global registration dossier for omecamtiv mecarbil.
-Amgen will reimburse us for the costs of this study.
-In addition, we are eligible to receive additional pre-commercialization milestone payments relating to the development of omecamtiv mecarbil in Japan of up to \$50 million, and royalties on sales of omecamtiv mecarbil in Japan.
+Under the terms of the Amgen Agreement Amendment, we received a non-refundable upfront license fee of \$15.0 million in June 2013.
+Under the Amgen Agreement Amendment, we conducted a Phase I pharmacokinetic study intended to support inclusion of Japan in a potential Phase III clinical development program and potential global registration dossier for omecamtiv mecarbil.
+Amgen reimbursed us for the costs of this study.
+In addition, we are eligible to receive additional pre-commercialization milestone payments relating to the development of omecamtiv mecarbil in Japan of up to \$50.0 million, and royalties on sales of omecamtiv mecarbil in Japan.
 In conjunction with the Amgen Agreement Amendment, we also entered into a common stock purchase agreement which provided for the sale of 1,404,100 shares of our common stock to Amgen at a price per share of \$7.12 and an aggregate purchase price of \$10.0 million which was received in June 2013.
-Pursuant to this agreement, Amgen has agreed to certain trading and other restrictions with respect to our common stock.
-During the three and six months ended June 30, 2014, we recorded \$0.8 million and \$1.5 million, respectively, in reimbursement of sponsored research and development activities relating to the Amgen Agreement.
+Pursuant to this agreement, Amgen agreed to certain trading and other restrictions with respect to our common stock.